"A collaboration between some of the top biomedical researchers in the UK may be making progress towards finding a cure for HIV.

 This month marks 6 years since five leading research establishments agreed to cooperate to try to find a s"...

-(fosamprenavir calcium) Tablets and Oral Suspension
+(fosamprenavir calcium) Tablets and Oral suspension

-Read the Patient Information that comes with LEXIVA before you start taking it and each time you get a refill.
+Read this Patient Information before you start taking LEXIVA and each time you get a refill.
 There may be new information.
 This information does not take the place of talking with your healthcare provider about your medical condition or treatment.

 What is LEXIVA?

 LEXIVA is a prescription anti-HIV medicine used with other anti-HIV medicines to treat human immunodeficiency (HIV-1) infections in adults and children 4 weeks of age and older.
 LEXIVA is a type of anti-HIV medicine called a protease inhibitor.
 HIV-1 is the virus that causes AIDS (Acquired Immune Deficiency Syndrome).

 When used with other anti-HIV medicines, LEXIVA may help:

 1. Reduce the amount of HIV-1 in your blood.
 This is called “viral load”.